MetPX/sarracenia/doc/Admin.rst

  admin  amqps://root@boule.example.com/
  feeder amqp://feeder@localhost/

-Specify all knows users that you want to implement with their roles in the file  .config/sarra/admin.conf ::
+Specify all known users that you want to implement with their roles in the file  .config/sarra/admin.conf ::

  declare subscriber anonymous